ofiwg/libfabric/prov/efa/test/README.md

 1. Write the test in the above test file.
 1. Declare the test in `efa_unit_tests.h`.
 1. Create or find an existing cmocka test group in `efa_unit_tests.c`, and the test to the group.
+1. If you need to use `struct efa_resource`, then accept `struct efa_resource **resource` as as input to the test function.
+The framework will automatically create the resources before the test and destroy them after the test.

 ## Mocking
 * To mock a function, you need to make sure that the function is declared in a header file, and defined in a different file from where it is called.
 You will need to add `-Wl,--wrap=<function to mock>`